magnusstubman/writings/threethingsinit.md

 # Remembering

-When I first started to talk about the three hard things in IT the third thing wasn't remembering, but as I simply cannot remember what it was (and all good things comes in threes) I've decided that remembering itself must be the third.
+When I first started to talk about the three hard things in IT, the third thing wasn't remembering, but as I simply cannot remember what it was (and all good things comes in threes) I've decided that remembering itself must be the third.
 AFAIK most people spend much time re-reading code - including code which we have written ourselves.
 I believe that it’s probably because of one of the following: